sicXnull/pwnagotchi-scripts/README.md

 #### Needless to say, this project is for EDUCATIONAL use only and is not intended for any illegal usage.

-Inspired by [pwnagotchi-tools](https://github.com/mtagius/pwnagotchi-tools), Hashcat has since deprecated the 2500/16800 plugins.
+Basically a linux version of [pwnagotchi-tools](https://github.com/mtagius/pwnagotchi-tools).
 These scripts will do the following:
 - SSH into pwnagotchi & pull .pcap handshakes
 - Convert pcap to hc22000 format for hashcat